SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/coding_style_yaml.md

 See [Python style guide](coding_style_python.md).

 ## Organize and name your files

+### Use descriptive package names; include state and forum identifiers

+For the Docassemble package, use names that help someone understand at a glance what your form does and where it can be used:

+* include the form **function** and subject area.
+E.g., `EvictionStay` not just `Stay` or `Motion`
+* include the state abbreviation if it is state-specific.
+E.g., `MAEvictionStay`
+* include a forum abbreviation if a form with a similar name exists in a more common forum.
+E.g., `MAAppealsEvictionStay` if you can request a stay in the Appeals and the trial courts.
+But: you likely don't need to specify `MATrialEvictionStay` if most of your forms are designed for the trial level.
+* unless you have a good reason, avoid internal court form reference numbers in package names (you may want one interview to handle multiple forms in the future)

+Descriptive names will help you and external parties looking for examples in the future locate your package on GitHub.

 ### Avoid spaces in file names; use lowercase letters

 Files in your Docassemble package, including YAML files, Python modules, and any